dmitriz/dental-routine/dental-guide.md

 **Specific Items Discussed:**

 * **Cow's Milk:** Good source of calcium and Vitamin D.
-* **Soy Milk:** Good alternative, especially if lactose intolerant (though you mentioned you are not).
+* **Soy Milk:** Good alternative, especially if lactose intolerant.
 Provides protein; ensure it's fortified with calcium if using as a primary calcium source.
 * **Yogurt:** Excellent source of calcium and often contains probiotics (beneficial for oral and gut health).
 * **Cheese (e.g., Cheddar):** High in calcium, can help neutralize mouth acids, stimulates saliva.
   * **Considerations:** Contains fat and sodium, so moderation is key.
 Lower-fat options like mozzarella or feta can be considered.